UMR-CNRM/EPyGrAM/docs/source/introduction.rst

 -------

-The ``epygram`` conception comes from the observation that more and more people in Météo France / CNRM-GAME were coming to Python in order to process NWP/CM data.
+The ``epygram`` conception comes from the observation that more and more people in Météo France / UMR-CNRM were coming to Python in order to process NWP/CM data.
 Rather than letting everyone face the same obstacles with geometries and historical data formats, raised the good idea to develop a Python package once for all, releasing time for scientific activities rather than technical common